AdobeXD/plugin-samples/Guides/Getting-Started/README.md

 Let’s walk through the process of how you can create an Adobe XD plugin.
 This plugin is pretty simple to start, but you should be able to follow the instructions to create just more complex plugins as well.

+## Technology Used
+- References: (reference to XD docs)[references/selection.md]
+- Libraries/Frameworks/APIs: None

+## Prerequisites
+Basic knowledge of HTML, CSS, and JavaScript.

+## Development Steps

-## Identify where your plugins are located
+### 1. Identify where your plugins are located

 Adobe XD loads plugins from a `plugins` folder in specific storage location:
 | Platform        | Path           |